 Be sure to have your publishing schedule viewable on your website or where your podcast is found, and even announce it on the episode.
 Think of this information like posting your business hours.

-In addition to sound, you can improve your production value instantly by adding video to your podcast.
+In addition to sound, adding video to your podcast can instantly improve its production value.
 While buying or renting the extra equipment to record video can be expensive, it also opens another monetary possibility.
-Whether it is a wide release and available for free or only accessible for those who pay or subscribe is up to your team to decide.

 Like Marc Maron said, “Engaging people to watch can be difficult, but is essential.
 It doesn’t matter if you have the most interesting show on the planet if nobody is listening to it.”
 Some of the most unique ways that pro podcasters engage with their audience include:

-- A personal story or comment submissions on a theme or general
+- 📖 A personal story or comment submission on a theme or general

 6. Planning For the Future of a Successful Podcast